Condominium Management

 Complaints Process

-The CMRAO works in the public interest to build trust in condominium management services across Ontario.
-Handling complaints is an integral part of consumer protection.
-The CMRAO’s complaints process examines instances and circumstances when licensees are alleged to have violated the Condominium Management Services Act, 2015 (CMSA), including the Code of Ethics regulation.
-The CMRAO works diligently to administer a fair and transparent complaints process.
+The CMRAO’s complaints process examines instances and circumstances when licensees are alleged to have violated the CMSA, including the Code of Ethics regulation.

 Licensing Actions